Two Donegal men charged with alleged assault on pensioner in Australia

 Two Irishmen have been charged following an alleged assault on a 66-year-old man in Australia.

-The victim is understood to be fighting for his life following the incident in Sydney on Saturday.
+The victim is understood to be in a critical condition following the incident in Sydney on Saturday.

-Two Donegal men have appeared in court charged in connection with the alleged attack.

-Christopher McLaughlin, 24, and Nathan Kelly, 21, were charged with grievous bodily harm and affray after the man was found with critical injuries on the side of the road in Summer Hill, in the inner west area of the city.
+Christopher McLaughlin (24) and Nathan Kelly (21), both from Co Donegal, were charged with grievous bodily harm and affray after the man was found with critical injuries on the side of the road in Summer Hill, in the inner west area of the city.

 McLaughlin is from Malin and Kelly is from Glengad, on the Inishowen Peninsula.
 Both men only arrived in Australia a few months ago.